Akbarsait/PyFlaskDokr/README.md

 # PyFlaskDokr
-A Simple learning series of Python, Flask and Docker
+A Simple learning series of Python, Flask, and Docker